cxlanyagege/COMP30022-ACT20-TEAM01/README.md

 ./build.sh
 ```

-Or if you are using Windows 11, make sure you first go to `Settings` -> `System` -> `Developer Options`, turn on Developer Mode and the option which allows to run Powershell scripts without digital signature, then execute:
+Or if you are using Windows 10 / 11, execute:

 ```
 .\build.ps1